 What is FedNow?

-FedNow is a new real-time payment rail service that is being introduced in the United States by the Federal Reserve.
-It will be available to depository institutions such as banks, credit unions, and other financial institutions.
+FedNow is a new real-time payment rail service in the United States, introduced by the Federal Reserve.
+It is available to depository institutions such as banks, credit unions, and other financial institutions.

 Who Implements and Manages the FedNow Real-Time Payments Service?

 FedNow’s real-time payment service is being implemented and managed by the Federal Reserve.

 How Does FedNow Work?

 The FedNow Service is an instant payment service that sends and settles transactions in near real-time.
 While this seems simple enough, there are a lot of small processes happening to make this possible.

 In all cases, the customers (both the sender and receiver) of the transaction conduct business as they typically would with their financial institution.
 The FIs then use the FedNow service to facilitate the transaction in real time.

 The financial institutions are responsible for actually debiting and crediting customer accounts.
 The FedNow Service itself enables real-time payment processing between financial institutions.

 Below, we break down exactly how this process works: